currentxchange/purple-explainer/Soldisk.md

 ## Wait for Soldisk to Automagically Evolve
-Your Soldisk NFT's metadata (and title) will update when you send the PURPLE to `simplebacked` and that payment will reflect your new level.
+Your Soldisk NFT's metadata (and title) will update when you send the PURPLE to `simplebacked` and your next recharge will reflect your new level.

 ## Unstaking PURPLE from Soldisk
 Soldisk will automatically return all tokens staked when the NFT is burned.
 If a Soldisk is transferred and then burned, the owner at the time of burning will receive all tokens staked to the Soldisk.
 Partial unstake isn't possible. *You must go supernova.*